core55/web/README.md

 # Web App

+**IMPORTANT: dependencies for this repositories are not kept updated and may contain security vulnerabilities.**

 ## Intro
 Front-end web app used in the ***[JoinUp](https://www.joinup.nu)*** App.<br><br>
 Provides an interactive map allowing users to share their location with friends and set a meetup point.